Congress Asset Management Co. MA Invests $792,000 in Arcellx, Inc. (NASDAQ:ACLX)

 Congress Asset Management Co.
-MA acquired a new position in shares of Arcellx, Inc. (NASDAQ:ACLX – Free Report) during the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor acquired 25,045 shares of the company’s stock, valued at approximately $792,000.
+MA purchased a new position in shares of Arcellx, Inc. (NASDAQ:ACLX – Free Report) in the second quarter, according to its most recent filing with the Securities and Exchange Commission.
+The institutional investor purchased 25,045 shares of the company’s stock, valued at approximately $792,000.
 Congress Asset Management Co.
-MA owned about 0.05% of Arcellx as of its most recent SEC filing.
+MA owned 0.05% of Arcellx at the end of the most recent quarter.

 Insider Transactions at Arcellx

-In other news, insider Christopher Heery sold 3,000 shares of the firm’s stock in a transaction that occurred on Friday, August 4th.
-The shares were sold at an average price of $35.38, for a total transaction of $106,140.00.
-Following the completion of the transaction, the insider now directly owns 7,795 shares of the company’s stock, valued at approximately $275,787.10.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Company insiders own 5.86% of the company’s stock.
+In other news, insider Christopher Heery sold 3,000 shares of the firm’s stock in a transaction dated Friday, August 4th.
+The stock was sold at an average price of $35.38, for a total transaction of $106,140.00.
+Following the sale, the insider now owns 7,795 shares of the company’s stock, valued at approximately $275,787.10.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Corporate insiders own 5.86% of the company’s stock.

 Arcellx Profile